grafana/terraform-provider-grafana/docs/resources/notification_policy.md

 <a id="nestedblock--policy"></a>
 ### Nested Schema for `policy`

-Required:
+Optional:

 - `contact_point` (String) The contact point to route notifications that match this rule to.

-Optional:

 - `continue` (Boolean) Whether to continue matching subsequent rules if an alert matches the current rule.
 Otherwise, the rule will be 'consumed' by the first policy to match it.
 - `group_by` (List of String) A list of alert labels to group alerts into notifications by.
 Use the special label `...` to group alerts by all labels, effectively disabling grouping.
 Required for root policy only.
 If empty, the parent grouping is used.
 - `group_interval` (String) Minimum time interval between two notifications for the same group.
 Default is 5 minutes.